LeoTaoeee/insta-clone/README.md

 # insta-clone
 This is a Static Website Generator completed as part of EECS485.
+I have decided to keep the code private.

 Language Used: HTML,CSS,Python
 Packages: Jinja2, Click(to parse Commandline arguments)